rch-iv/synthetic-obedience-systems/AM-M.md

 Here’s your LinkedIn company post.
 No polishing.
 No positioning gymnastics.
 Just truth, sharpened to cut:

-LINKED IN POST CONVERSATION START (CUT)
+LINKEDIN POST CONVERSATION START (CUT)